lizolson/MobRobDenseMap/README.md

 python sgm.py left/ right/ sgmmaps/
 ```

-We also used DispNet to generate disparity maps: https://github.com/lmb-freiburg/dispnet-flownet-docker
+We also used [DispNet](https://github.com/lmb-freiburg/dispnet-flownet-docker) to generate disparity maps.
+The output of the first 50 frames are in 'dispnetmaps/'.
+If you wish to generate these on your own, please follow the other repo's guidelines, but it requires nvidia-docker and GPU usage.

-We include a testfile generation script create the textfiles fed to DispNet for disparity estimation.
+To use DispNet, we include a testfile generation script create the textfiles fed to DispNet for disparity estimation.
 To generate these lists for the first 50 images:
 ```
 python testfiles.py 50
 ```